 Asset Loading#

 Load images, fonts, and data files from your project.
-The asset system handles path resolution automatically between Editor and builds.
+Path resolution between Editor and builds is handled automatically.

 Quick Start#

-Place files in the assets/ folder inside your working directory, then load them by relative path:
+Place files in assets/ inside your working directory, then load by relative path:

 ├── assets/